SOLAR KNIGHT

 Tellius's last expression was equal parts bewilderment and panic as a near-point-blanc crossbow bolt tore apart his skull.

 "Keep Micaiah safe," Azinax told Razorfang over the link.
 "We may need her later."
 Next she addressed Kaellatch.
 "I take it this creature obeys your commands, for the most part?
-I want to ride it to chase down Cinder before the trail of his aura dissipates."
+I need it to chase down Cinder before the trail of his aura dissipates."

 "Then let's go," said Kaellatch.
 At her command the wyvern crouched down and allowed both of them to mount it.
 "Mind the scales."